adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Second, AJAX engineers away things the browser does for free, such as progressive rendering (more on this later).
 To avoid this problem we must resort to hacks that need even more code.
 Plus nobody uses the hack anyway.

-Furthermore, we need to design and build a custom loading indicator.
+And, we need to design and build a custom loading indicator.
 Not only is this yet more work and more code but they are a poor replacement for the ones provided by browsers.

-This is because a brower's indicator displays progress.
+A brower's indicator displays progress.
 That is, a user can tell how long until the request finishes.
 Custom spinners don't display progress, so users get frustrated and click again, causing further delays.

 Custom indicators are unfamiliar as they look different per site and are positioned differently.
 Browser indicators appear in the same place no matter the website.
 Familiarity and accuracy are two qualities often found in well-designed interfaces.

-This is not to say that AJAX is *bad*.
-AJAX is a useful enhancement depending on the situation because it avoids repetitively requesting and re-evaluating client-side assets.
+This doesn't mean AJAX is *bad*.
+AJAX is a useful depending on the situation as it avoids repetitively requesting and re-evaluating client-side assets.

 However, it's not a solution to slow-loading pages.
 At best it patches over the real problems that lie beneath.